For most parents to be, planning the arrival of a baby is a time filled with happiness and anticipation.

 #1: Labour and Birth

 Unless there is an urgent medical reason for the birth to happen immediately, mothers may be able to wait for labour to begin naturally, or have some time to take in what has happened and prepare for induction.
 Hospital staff will discuss induction options and the availability of pain relief if needed.
-There will also be support during labour and afterwards from experienced midwives and doctors.
+There will also be support during labour and afterward from experienced midwives and doctors.
 Parents will be given an opportunity to think about and decide beforehand what will happen after birth.

 #2: After The Birth

 Parents are supported and encouraged to spend as much time as they wish with their baby.
-Midwives may suggest parents bath their baby, dress them in any special clothing, and create special memories with photographs and hand/feet printing.
+Midwives may suggest parents bathe their baby, dress them in any special clothing, and create special memories with photographs and hand/feet printing.
 There is no rush and parents will be able to invite family to come and meet their baby.

 This can be a really important step for both parents and their supporting family and friends, as it provides them with the chance to grieve and to perform any special religious or cultural rituals.
 In the future, this shared experience will be a foundation of support for the parents who must go on without their baby.